scherermichael/dotfiles/README.md

 All files that you want to copy to the local system are located under the `files` directory.
 It will be mapped to the user's home directory when copying the files.

-### scripts
+### init-pre

-The `scripts` directory contains scripts for installing software and other setup tasks.
+The `init-pre` directory contains scripts for installing software and other setup tasks.
 A script must end with the suffix `.sh` and its executable flag must be set.

+The scripts run **before** the `files` directory will be copied.

 Folders on the same level will be processed in alphabetical order.
 Subfolders will be processed **before** their parent folder.